awsdocs/aws-systems-manager-user-guide/doc_source/opscenter-securityhub-integration.md

 ### How long does it take to receive findings from Security Hub?<a name="opscenter-securityhub-integration-receive-finding-latency"></a>

-When Security Hub creates a new finding, it is usually visible in OpsCenter within seconds\.
+When Security Hub creates a new finding, it's usually visible in OpsCenter within seconds\.

 ### Retrying if there is a system outage<a name="opscenter-securityhub-integration-retry-receive"></a>